Sunday, December 8, 2024

 -------------------------------------------------------------------------------

 "Here's your card, Mrs. Balwinder.
 We'll see you in July.
-Happy New Year," said Alicia, reaching across the desk to hand an appointment card to somebody's great grandmother.
-She wondered if the 8th was too late to still say Happy New Year.
-Yes, probably.
-She returned her attention to her coworker and as close to a friend as she had outside of the Hard Times training floor.
-"Do you think I'd like snorkeling?"
+Happy New Year," said Alicia, reaching across the desk to hand an appointment card to somebody's great-grandmother.
+The office assistant wondered if the 8th was too late to still say Happy New Year.
+Yes, probably

-They heard a door swing open from the dental treatment area.
-"I'll get this one, too," Alicia offered.
-Maxine nodded and smiled as she turned her attention back to her computer screen.
-The young office assistant reached for a blank appointment card and her pen, before turning her gaze upwards to a balding man with a really solid effort at a combover.
-Beneath his black and navy winter coat, she spotted a red, black, and silver-gray shirt bearing three familiar letters: QoW.
+Maxine nodded as her attention drifted back to her computer screen.
+On the other side of the reception desk stood a pale, balding man with a really solid effort at a combover.
+Beneath his black and navy winter coat, Alicia spotted a red, black, and silver-gray shirt bearing three familiar letters: QoW.
 Their eyes met.
 How did she know him?
 She looked at the name on the patient sheet: Jim Stein.
-"Jim?" she said, eyes half-squinting.

-Her face froze as she scrambled to find her conversational bearings.
+Alicia's face froze as she scrambled to find her conversational bearings.
 She couldn't think of a good response, but she wanted to beat the surprise cameo to the punch.
 "Ohhhhhhhh… this is complicated."

 "I knew you looked familiar!" the seat thief shouted, pointing a finger at her.